approach0/pya0/training-and-inference/README.md

 More examples can be found in the evaluation script [../experiments/mabowdor.sh](../experiments/mabowdor.sh)

-We have also made indexes available (only a subset of all indexes, due to space limit): https://vault.cs.uwaterloo.ca/s/5HK26TQEygMEHAe
+We have also made indexes available (only a subset of indexes, due to space limit): https://vault.cs.uwaterloo.ca/s/5HK26TQEygMEHAe

 </details>